 The most popular garden crop worldwide is the tomato.
 Hopefully, the following will answer the most common tomato questions.

 I recommend a pre-plant fertilizer application 3 to 4 weeks before.
 Since I try to keep my garden all-natural I pick fertilizers accordingly.
 I have had excellent results with Wells Brothers Dirt Diet 4-1-2 and Medina’s 3-2-3.
 Once the plants are growing, choose a fertilizer with an equal or lower nitrogen (1st number) than phosphate (2nd number) and potash (3rd number).
 Too much nitrogen will grow large plants with little or no fruit.
 My go-to fertilizer is Espoma’s Tomato Tone with a 3-4-6 ratio.
-Synthetics with a 4-8-4, 5-10-5 and 10-10-10 can also be good choices.
+Synthetics with an 8-10-8, and 13-13-13 can also be good choices.
+If you like liquids, it’s hard to beat Medina Hasta Gro 6-12-6.

 Heirloom vs. Hybrid vs. GMO